 We have just given a generalized answer to the question “How many times a day should you walk a dog?”
 And three to four times per day is an excellent rule to follow in most cases.
 However, this can vary depending on your dog’s:

 There are hundreds of different dog breeds, each of which has its own activity needs and physical limitations.
 However, all breeds can generally be split into two categories: high-energy breeds and low-energy breeds.
-The question “How long should I walk my dog?” depends on which of these two categories your dog falls into.
+The length of your walks depends on which of these two categories your dog falls into.

 High-energy breeds are sporting or working breeds, such as Labrador Retrievers, Dalmatians, Huskies, and Australian Shepherds.
 Sheepdogs and hunting dogs also fall into this active category.
 On the other hand, lap dogs are low-energy breeds.
 This includes breeds such as Bulldogs, Pugs, and Cavalier King Charles Spaniels.